alanboy/stuff/blog/_posts/2020-01-11-digital-marketing.markdown

 Three questions:
 A webpage is most likely to convert if it provides clear answers to these three questions:
-	• What are you offering?
+	ï¿½ What are you offering?
-	• Why should I pick you?
+	ï¿½ Why should I pick you?
-	• What do you want me to do next?
+	ï¿½ What do you want me to do next?

 (4) Segments

 =====
-• What are you offering?
+ï¿½ What are you offering?
-	•
+	ï¿½
-• Why should I pick you?
+ï¿½ Why should I pick you?
-• What do you want me to do next?
+ï¿½ What do you want me to do next?
 Discount?